nyc-crh/site/content/gallery/evelina-antonetty-ubp-protest-lunch.md

 Evelina Antonetty was committed to parents deciding what issues they would fight for and how.
 Antonetty supported and coached the parents as they planned.
 They started by conducting an investigation into how school lunches were prepared and served, what the food was like, and what conditions existed in the cafeterias.[^4]

 On April 10, 1969, Antonetty and the parents staged a surprise political demonstration.
 They invited lawmakers to the UBP office.
-Once everyone arrived, Antonetty guided them onto a school bus which took them to PS 25.
-There, the parents and Antonetty offered the public officials the same meals students were forced to eat, in the same cafeteria where students had to dine.
+Once everyone arrived, Antonetty guided them onto a school bus which took them to P.S.
+25. There, the parents and Antonetty offered the public officials the same meals students were forced to eat, in the same cafeteria where students had to dine.

 The officials were repulsed by the food.
 There was chaos when someone spotted mouse droppings in the cafeteria.
 In fact, one of the city’s assemblymen in attendance got sick after eating the food.
 The parent activists had made their point.[^5] Very quickly, officials started investigations and demanded reform from the Board of Education.

 Parent activism continued.
-After the visit to PS 25, invited the same officials to a model lunch - “un almuerzo escolar como debe ser” - "a school lunch like it should be.”
+After the visit to P.S.
+25, invited the same officials to a model lunch - “un almuerzo escolar como debe ser” - "a school lunch like it should be.”
 Cooks on site prepared healthy food that was part of Puerto Rican and Black cultural traditions.
 And it cost the same as the unsavory food from the Bureau of School Lunches.[^8] Parents staged other dramatic events, like the demonstration pictured here, where parents carried bags of discarded school lunches.[^9]

 In the early 1970s, United Bronx Parents created its own free summer lunch program.
 Not long after, the city began to provide similar support for its children.[^10]